rogerpadilla/prouter/README.md

 router
   .use('*', (req, resp, next) => {

-    // this handler will run for any routing event, before other handlers
+    // this handler will run for any routing event, before any other handlers

     const isAllowed = authService.validateHasAccessToUrl(req.originalUrl);

     if (!isAllowed) {
       showAlert("You haven't rights to access the page: " + destPath);
-      // end the request-response cycle, avoid executing other handlers
+      // end the request-response cycle, avoid executing next handlers
       // and prevent changing the path in the URL. resp.end({ preventNavigation: true });
       return;